 Who do you think is the key player?

-Manager Saburo: "I'd like to point out who (last year's players) Terachi, Yamamoto, Nishikawa, and pitcher Kimura and (Tanaka) Haruya are on the team, and if they can perform better than last year, I think the team's strength will increase even more.
-In addition, I think Soto and Polanco, as well as the middle-aged and veteran players, will work hard and improve, so in that sense, I would like the young fielder and pitcher to show their abilities in order to improve the team's strength."
+Manager Saburo said, "There are players like Terachi, Yamamoto, and Nishikawa (who emerged last year), and pitcher like Kimura and Tanaka Haruya, and if they can perform better than last year, the team's strength will increase even further.
+In addition to that, I think Soto and Polanco, as well as the mid-career and veteran players, will work hard and improve together, so in that sense, I would like the young fielder and pitcher to show their abilities in order to raise the team's strength."

 The idea is that this spring's training camp will see the young players start in Miyakonojo on the first team, while the veterans start in Ishigakijima on the second team.